Clinical-Genomics/loqusdb/docs/user-guide/loading.md

   --gq-treshold INTEGER           Treshold to consider variant  [default: 20] -m, --max-window INTEGER        Specify the maximum window size for svs
                                   [default: 2000]
-  --check-profile                 Apply sample profiling for the samples in
+  --check-profile PATH            Apply sample profiling for the samples,
-                                  the vcf
-  --hard-threshold FLOAT          profile hamming distance to rejecting load
-                                  (0-1)
-  --soft-threshold FLOAT          profile hamming distance to store similar
+                                  using the variants in this vcf --hard-threshold FLOAT          profile hamming distance to rejecting load (0-1) --soft-threshold FLOAT          profile hamming distance to store similar